DiSSCo/openDS/data-model/data-model-intro.md

 # Introduction to the openDS data model

-Our design proposal (October 2020) for openDS aligns perfectly with the basic, three-axiom model based on PROV entities (Entity, Activity, Agent) as outlined in the [final recommendations of the RDA/TDWG Attribution Metadata Working Group](http://dx.doi.org/10.15497/RDA00029) to support standardized metadata for attributing work and tracking provenance in the curation and maintenance of research collections.
+Our design proposal (October 2020) for openDS aligns perfectly with the basic, three-axiom provenance model based on PROV entities (Entity, Activity, Agent) as outlined in the [final recommendations of the RDA/TDWG Attribution Metadata Working Group](http://dx.doi.org/10.15497/RDA00029) to support standardized metadata for attributing work and tracking provenance in the curation and maintenance of research collections.

 > **<span style="color: red;">6th October 2020: Note that the content of this page is work-in-progress and therefore incomplete.
 It does not yet describe all aspects of the model as elaborated in various Powerpoint presentations over the past months.</span>**

-We achieve this by defining a three-level class hierarchy that is comprised of:
+We achieve this by defining a three-level class hierarchy comprised of:

-1. **Primary (abstract) class** definitions matching the PROV and other surrounding object/data models necessary to give context to the openDS model;
+1. **Primary (abstract) class** definitions matching the PROV/Attribution metadata and other surrounding object/data models necessary to give context to the openDS model;
 2. **Secondary (concrete) class** definitions that are subclasses of the abstract classes and which are actually the main classes making up the practical openDS data model; and,
-3. **Traits** definitions that extend and further compose the secondary classes to more specific subclasses associated with different kinds of specimen representation.
+3. **Traits (extenders)** definitions that extend and further compose (or precise) the secondary classes to more specific subclasses associated with different kinds of specimen representation e.g., for botany, for zoology, for geology, etc.

+For now, the class definitions for each of these levels are given below.
+As these become accepted and grow in size and complexity they will eventually be split out into separate pages.
+To help keep track of the class definitions and their development, an [openDS class index spreadsheet](https://docs.google.com/spreadsheets/d/1Tb3zZZWY-TY50nttg3Jj8T0S2ZhJaNQKftv-a4ywV1I/) is maintained for quick reference.
+This also helps with synchronisation and alignment with the [MIDS](https://github.com/tdwg/cd/tree/master/mids) and [CD](https://github.com/tdwg/cd) standards developments.

 ## Primary (abstract) class definitions